 Don’t be reading Hamlet when you’re already confused about something.
 As I was setting up my blog, I’d come across many ‘useful’ freebies which I wanted to subscribe to get, but I constantly focused myself on reading material only relevant to my current stage.

-4. SET DEADLINE AND REVERSE ENGINEER DOWN TO YOUR DAILY CHUNK O’ READING
+4. SET DEADLINE & REVERSE ENGINEER DOWN TO YOUR DAILY CHUNK O’ READING

 You will be more likely to stick to a routine AND finish a useful book when a deadline is pressing you.
 If you plan to read one book per month as a starter, you need to divide your 300 pages into 30 days.
 Just focus on managing to read 10 pages each day.

 5. GO BIG THE FIRST DAY